| || |

 Automatic water softeners—the kind that use rock salt or potassium chloride pellets—are banned in the Santa Clarita Valley.
 Automatic water softeners discharge a salty waste into the sewer system that is treated by a process that does not remove salt; therefore, the salty waste is released into the Santa Clara River.
 Too much salt in the river may harm downstream agricultural crops.

-The Sanitation District has recently begun home inspections to remove the remaining automatic water softeners in the community.
+The Sanitation District is conducting home inspections to remove the remaining automatic water softeners in the community.
 Residents that still have automatic water softeners should click the link below and apply for a rebate or remove their unit immediately.